drobledoruiz/conservation_genomics/filter.excess.het/README.md

 # filter.excess.het

-A function to filter out excessively-heterozygous SNPs that are likely to be spurious multilocus SNPs (i.e., products of erroneously fusing two physically separate loci that are very similar).
-This function considers a locus as excessively-heterozygous if it (i) presents an heterozygosity > 0.5, AND (ii) presents a significant excess of observed heterozygous individuals from those expected according to Hardy-Weinberg equilibrium.
+A function to filter out excessively-heterozygous SNPs that are likely to be spurious multilocus SNPs (i.e., products of erroneously fusing multiple physically separate loci that are very similar).
+This function considers a locus as excessively-heterozygous if it (i) presents an heterozygosity > 0.5, *and* (ii) presents a significant excess of observed heterozygous individuals from those expected according to Hardy-Weinberg equilibrium.
 These criteria are evaluated per population.
-This is, if a locus is found to fullfill both (i) and (ii) in ANY population, it is considered as excessively-heterozygous and is removed.
+This is, if a locus is found to fullfill both (i) and (ii) in *any* population, it is considered as excessively-heterozygous and is removed.

 This function requires as input: